erhant/leet-assistant/README.md

 - [Backend](./backend/): Bun + ElysiaJS + LangChain + Pinecone.
 - [Frontend](./frontend/): Bun + SolidJS.

-Based on the [RAG tutorial](https://js.langchain.com/docs/expression_language/cookbook/retrieval) by LangChain.
-You can find the example codes there here as well, under the [examples](./backend/examples/) folder.

 ## Usage

-When you connect to `URL_HERE`, you will be greeted with a conversation screen where you talk about algorithm topics with a bot.
+When you connect to the website, you will be greeted with a conversation screen where you talk about algorithm topics with a bot.

 1. Speak about the topics that you would like to try yourself on, or that you feel weak about.
 2. When you are done, click `BEGIN` button, which will initiate a problem-solving session with the information gained so far.